 Ladera Ranch home prices are not only among the most expensive in California, but Ladera Ranch real estate also consistently ranks among the most expensive in America.

-Ladera Ranch is a decidedly white-collar town, with fully 94.69% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Ladera Ranch is a town of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Ladera Ranch who work in management occupations (20.96%), sales jobs (18.64%), and business and financial occupations (9.69%).
+Ladera Ranch is a decidedly white-collar town, with fully 93.05% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Ladera Ranch is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Ladera Ranch who work in management occupations (24.23%), sales jobs (15.51%), and business and financial occupations (12.32%).

 Also of interest is that Ladera Ranch has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 10.27% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Ladera Ranch telecommute to their jobs.
+Overall, about 11.50% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Ladera Ranch is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Persian.